carajillu/olfactometer/README.md

    #################################################################

    Note the indents (spaces) before the different parameters, or seconds, or channels and then the indents before the specified channels.
 Those need to be preserved too.

+   YAML does NOT allow 2 experiments with the same name, so make sure each of them has a different name.
+Otherwise, only the last one with the same name will be run and the order in which the experiments are run will probably be wrong.